nwihardjo/COMP3111/README.md

 **Control class** models coordination, sequencing, transactions, and control behaviour.
 Responsible for the flow of events, and only tied to at most one actor.
 It usually does not have a correspondence in the application domain.
+Encapsulates and isolates changes to control / business logic.

 ![1544090674060](img/1544090674060.png)

+**Design class** is a class whose specifications has been completed that it can be implemented, described using the syntax of programming language.